SUDOER1337/gruvscure-sddm-theme/README.md

 ## Notes

-- The password masking pipeline is still inherited from upstream, but the default config uses simple `*` masking instead of IPA characters.
 - The theme disables password autofocus by default to reduce accidental virtual-keyboard popups on systems that expose one through SDDM.
 - `Theme-Id` is `obscure-gruvbox-boxy`, so the SDDM install directory and `Current=` value should match that exactly.